craftweg/website/priv/posts/2021-03-10-tuist-and-js-bundlers.md

 ---
 title: 'Tuist and JS bundlers'
-categories: ['javascript', 'tuist', 'open source']
+tags: ['javascript', 'tuist', 'open source']
 ---

 I think there are a lot of similarities between Tuist and JS bundlers.